-Bit Number Bit Name Description [4] Overrun Error (OER) This bit automatically set to "1" whenever an overrun error occurs during a serial data receives operation.
-When HURXBUF has a previous valid data, but a new received data is going to be written into HURXBUF during Non-FIFO mode and when a new received data is going to be written into RXFIFO with FIFO full during FIFO mode.
-HUSTAT[4] is set to "1".
+Bit Number Bit Name Description [4] Overrun Error (OER) This bit automatically set to "1" whenever an overrun error occurs during a serial data receiving operation.
+When HURXBUF has a previous valid data, but a new received data is going to be written into HURXBUF during non-FIFO mode and when a new received data is going to be written into RXFIFO with FIFO full during FIFO mode.
+HUSTAT[4] is set to '1'.
 If the OER interrupt enable bit, HUINT[4], is "1", a interrupt is generated when a overrun error occurs.
-You can clear this bit by writing "1" to this bit.
+You have to clear this bit by writing '1' to this bit.
+If not, UART may be stopped.
 [5] Control Character Detect (CCD) HUSTAT[5] is automatically set to "1" to indicate that a control character has been received.
 If the CCD interrupt enable bit, HUINT[5], is "1", an interrupt is generated when a control character is detected.
-You can clear this bit by writing "1" to this bit.
-NOTE: Software Flow Control mode does not affects Tx/Tx operation this bit .
+You can clear this bit by writing '1' to this bit.
+NOTE: Software flow control mode does not affects Tx/Rx operation this bit.
 This bit informs only whether UART receives control character or not.
 Namely, if user want to stop Tx/Rx operation.
 User must program that routine.
-[6] Data carrier Detect Lost (DCDL) This bit set to 1, if HUnDCD pin is high at the time High-Speed UART Receiver checks a newly received data whether the data is good frame or not.
+[6] Data carrier Detect Lost (DCDL) This bit set to 1, if HUnDCD0/HUnDCD1 pin is high at the time High- Speed UART Receiver checks a newly received data whether the data is good frame or not.
 If the DCD interrupt enable bit, HUINT[6], is "1", a interrupt is generated when a data carrier is detected.
 This bit can be used for error check bit in hardware flow control mode.
-[7] Receive FIFO Data trigger level reach (RFREA) In Receive FIFO mode, this bit indicates Receive FIFO has valid data and reaches Rx trigger level.
+[7] Receive FIFO Data trigger level reach (RFREA) In Receive FIFO mode, this bit indicate Receive FIFO has valid data and reach Rx trigger level.
 So High-Speed UART request DMA to move data in Receive FIFO.
-In non-FIFO mode, if HURXBUF has a received data, this bit is set to '1' also, An interrupt or DMA request is generated when HUSTAT[7]="1".
-In case of HUCON[3:2]= "01" and HUINT[7]= "1",interrupt requested, and HUCON[3:2]= "10" or "11", DMA request occurred.
+In non-FIFO mode, if HURXBUF has a received data, this bit is set to '1' also, An interrupt or DMA request is generated when HUSTAT[7] is "1".
+In case of HUCON[3:2]='01' and HUINT[7]=1,interrupt requested, and HUCON[3:2]='10' or '11', DMA request occurred.
 You can clear this bit by reading Receive FIFO or HURXBUF with a good data.
-If any error, this bit is cleared by writing "1" to corresponding error bit in HUSTAT register.
+If any error, this bit is cleared by writing '1' to corresponding error bit in HUSTAT register.
 [8] Receive FIFO empty (RFEMT) This bit is only for CPU to monitor High-Speed UART.
-When Receive FIFO is empty, this bit is set to "1".
-After reset, default value is "1".
+When Receive FIFO is empty, this bit is set to '1'.
+After reset, default value is '1'.
 [9] Receive FIFO full (RFFUL) This bit is only for CPU to monitor High-Speed UART.
 When Receive FIFO is full, this bit is set to '1'.
-After reset, default value is '0' [10] Receive FIFO overrun (RFOV) This bit is set to "1" when Receive FIFO overrun occurs during the Receive FIFO mode.
-You can clear this bit by writing "1" to this bit.
+After reset, default value is '0' [10] Receive FIFO overrun (RFOV) This bit is set to '1' when Receive FIFO overrun occurs during the Receive FIFO mode.
+You can clear this bit by writing '1' to this bit.
 [11] Receiver in idle (RIDLE) This bit is only for CPU to monitor the receiver state of High-Speed UART.
 The RxIDLE status bit indicates that the inactive state of RxDATA.

-Table 11-5.
-High-Speed UART Status Register Description (Continued)
+Table 14-6.
+Hi ah-Speed UART Status Register Description (Continued) gii opood oraiti olatao nogiotoi Dooonption (ooninaoa)